appcelerator-archive/cliunit/README.md

 - `HTTP_HEADER`: read header from previously fetched HTTP request
 - `HTTP_SET`: set a variable from HTTP header or body
 - `IN`: input received from the CLI (stdout).  can be string (exact match) or regular expression
+- `IN_SET`: set a variable based on input regular expression grouping
 - `IN_SKIP`: skip to output that matches exact string or regular expression
 - `MKDIR`: ensure directory is created and exists
 - `OUT`: output to send the CLI (stdin). must be a string.
 - `PLUGIN`: define a new plugin or plugin directory
 - `RM`: delete file or directory
+- `RUN`: run the CLI command
 - `SET`: set a variable value
 - `SLEEP`: sleep for milliseconds specified
 - `SPAWN`: run without waiting another command